Emma's areas of expertise include:

 3PB Family Barrister Emma Harman explains the lessons that can be learned from A Local Authority v G (Parent with Learning Disability) EWFC B94.

 Respected for her advocacy in public and private family law cases.
 She represents relatives, guardians and local authorities in connection with a vast array of subjects including abuse, violence, injury and abduction.
-Further to her work on children matters she works to resolve financial remedy cases.
+In addition to her work on children matters, she also acts on complex financial remedy cases.

 "An extremely able junior with a keen eye for the detail of the case."
 "Very thorough and a superb advocate."